 Department ‘Anthropology of Economic Experimentation’

 Public outreach as a mere add-on to conventional research is no longer enough.
 We need new ways of doing research as a social praxis.
 Our department will experiment with an approach that identifies research questions not according to gaps in academic knowledge, but through understanding the concerns people are grappling with in their everyday lives – concerns that reflect their subjective experience of objective social contradictions.
 We will examine these daily practices as forms of experimentation: how do people explore multiple possibilities, reflect on reality, and envision alternatives.
-In so doing, we are calling for a 21st century “ethnographic imagination” to complement the 20th century’s “sociological imagination”.
-This sociological imagination links personal troubles to public problems, while an ethnographic imagination breaks the abstract down into the concrete and the actionable.
+In so doing, we are calling for a twenty-first-century “ethnographic imagination” to complement the twentieth century’s “sociological imagination”.
+Sociological imagination links personal troubles to public problems, while an ethnographic imagination breaks the abstract down into the concrete and the actionable.

 We are developing such an ethnographic imagination through a wide range of case studies.
 These cover both classical and cutting-edge topics in economic anthropology including family, property, trade, digital platforms, and logistics.
 Based on case studies, our collaborative research is organised along the following lines: